nesi/support-docs/docs/Scientific_Computing/Supported_Applications/CESM.md

 component, CESM allows researchers to conduct fundamental research into the Earth's past, present, and future climate states.

-Building CESM2 on Māui {#building-cesm2-on-maui}
+Building CESM2 on Maui
 ======================

-Here we provide a guide for downloading, building and running a CESM test case yourself on Māui This guide is based on CESM 2.1.
+Here we provide a guide for downloading, building and running a CESM test case yourself on Maui.
+This guide is based on CESM 2.1.

 Prerequisites
 -------------